freelawproject/hr/handbook/parental-leave.md

 After the paid parental leave (and any short-term disability leave for employees giving birth) is exhausted, the balance of FMLA leave (if applicable) will be compensated through employees’ accrued sick and vacation time.
 Upon exhaustion of accrued sick and vacation time, any remaining leave will be unpaid leave.

-The company will maintain all benefits for employees during the paid parental leave period just as if they were taking any other company paid leave such as paid vacation leave or paid sick leave.
+The company will maintain all benefits for employees during the paid parental leave period as if they were taking any other company paid leave such as paid vacation leave or paid sick leave.
+As such, paid time off and vacation days will not accrue while employees are on a parental leave.

 If a company holiday occurs while the employee is on paid parental leave, such day will be charged to holiday pay; however, such holiday pay will not extend the total paid parental leave entitlement.